massbays-tech/iseagrass/README.md

 ## Design

-The app is written in [React] using [Next.js] with offline mode enabled with Google's [Workbox](workbox).
+The app is written in [React] using [Next.js] with offline mode enabled with Google's [Workbox].
 The contents of the project are almost entirely React components.

 ### Web App